About American Fishing

 Let us start with the bad news, shooting has a higher cooldown, 2 bullets are removed from your magazine with each shot, and it doesn't always go exactly where you aimed at.
 Also, there is a slight difference in speed with each shot, but this could be seen as positive in some cases.

 Speaking of positives, hitting a fish does not stop the bullet, which means you can potentially hit up to 5 fish but only use 2 ammunition points!
-Each hit also grants +2 score and grows your combo twice as fast.
+Each hit also grants you double the score compared to a normal bullet and also grows your combo twice as fast.

 We now know that hitting fish gives you combo points, but how exactly does a high combo score help you?